Aliases for PTGDR Gene

 GeneCards Summary for PTGDR Gene

-PTGDR (Prostaglandin D2 Receptor (DP)) is a Protein Coding gene.
-Diseases associated with PTGDR include asthma 1 and rosacea.
-Among its related pathways are Signaling by GPCR and Thromboxane A2 receptor signaling.
+PTGDR (Prostaglandin D2 Receptor) is a Protein Coding gene.
+Diseases associated with PTGDR include Asthma 1 and Rosacea.
+Among its related pathways are Peptide ligand-binding receptors and Prostaglandin Synthesis and Regulation.
 GO annotations related to this gene include G-protein coupled receptor activity and prostaglandin D receptor activity.
-An important paralog of this gene is PTGIR.
+An important paralog of this gene is PTGER2.

 UniProtKB/Swiss-Prot for PTGDR Gene